SriSri2617/02_Villkor/README.md

-README for Assignment_2
+README for Assignment_2 <br />

 All programs are implemented as separate modules using def() functions in Assignment_2.py. input_functions file is for repeated functions and inputs, which is used in Assignemnt_2.py.

 These modules are imported and executed from main.py, where you can choose which program to run and test.

-while true - is used to repeat the programs and to select the choice until user stop.
+    - while true - is used to repeat the programs and to select the choice until user stop.

 #1 - error program
 ```python